vishnu350/st/README.md

     cd st && make patch
     make install

-**Only for devs**: To build the static binaries for distribution/release, run the following command from within an old container (st-build.dockerfile):
+**Only for devs**: To build static binaries for distribution/release, run the following command from within an old container (st-build.dockerfile):

     make dist STATIC=1

 Notes on manual install flow:
 - No auto-updates.
 - Compiled binary size will be tiny (~100KB) in size.
-- If you want to download/configure more fonts, just run the install flow again: `make install`.
+- If you want to download/configure more fonts, just rerun the install flow: `make install`
+- If you want to remove st+ from your system, just run the uninstall flow: `make uninstall`

 # Configuration